-TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Technical Services Managemer t 1 Technical Services completes capital projects within their budgeted timeline. % of capital projects completed to schedule 85% Not measured N Some projects deferred due to resourcing shortages.
+TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Technical Services Managemen t 1 Technical Services completes capital projects within their budgeted timeline. % of capital projects completed to schedule 85% Not measured N Some projects deferred due to resourcing shortages and focus on natural disaster recovery works.
 2 Technical Services capital and recurrent program is completed within budget.
-Total variance over/under budget < +/- 10% + 2% Υ 52% of recurrent budget spent.
-Capital predicted to be below budget due to unfinished/deferred projects.
+Total variance over/under budget < +/- 10% 31% Capital budget spent.
+73% recurrent expenditure N Capital below budget due to unfinished/deferred projects.
 3 Asset Management Improvement Project is complete.
-Completion of project Complete Underway N Fleet Services Management 1 Minimal Fleet downtime % of time where fleet equipment is available for use 90% 95% Υ Measured on registered plant.
-2 Maintenance and replacement of Council's plant fleet is achieved within budget Budget variance Less than +/- 10% + 10% Υ Maintenance costs are running close to budget.
+Completion of project Complete Underway N Fleet Services Management 1 Minimal Fleet downtime % of time where fleet equipment is available for use 90% 95% Y Measured on registered plant 2 Maintenance and replacement of Council's plant fleet is achieved within budget Budget variance Less than +/- 10% At 10% over budget Y Maintenance costs are running close to budget.
 On track for annual variance of +/- 10% with Tenders planned for several trucks as part of the replacement program.
 Plant and Equipment 1 All maintenance and repairs of plant and equipment are completed in a timely manner.
-Plant downtime < 7.5% 5% Υ Measured on registered plant.
-2 Plant and equipment is safe and reliable for use. % of items on prestart checklist that are complete 90% < 90% N More work required on the process.
-3 Fleet registrations are completed in September.
-All plant and equipment is registered Yes 100% Υ Was completed in Q1.
-4 All plant and equipment maintenance and repairs are recorded.
+Plant downtime < 7.5% 5% Y Measured on registered plant 2 Plant and equipment is safe and reliable for use. % of items on prestart checklist that are complete 90% <90% N More work required on the process 3 Fleet registrations are completed in September.
+All plant and equipment is registered Yes 100% Y Was completed in Q1 4 All plant and equipment maintenance and repairs are recorded.
 All maintenance and repairs recorded.
-Yes No N Working on improving data capture in Ausfleet.
+Yes No N Working on improving data capture process in AusFleet

-TECHNICAL SERVICE S No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Workshops 1 Scheduled maintenance is completed within a timeframe that will both minimise disruption to works and ensure plant and equipment is serviced within intervals specified by manufacturer.
-Services logs in Ausfleet and user feedback % complete 95% 90% N Need to improve AusFleet data capture.
-2 Servicing within 20 hours or 500 kms of manufacturers specifications. % of times where servicing is within specifications 90% 80% N Can be improved with more effective use of AusFleet as servicing relies on operators noting mileage, not AusFleet data.
-Project Management 1 Designs and plans for capital works are complete ahead of construction scheduling. % design work complete within two months of project commencement.
-90% 90% Υ Design plans in line with project commencement.
-2 Completion of site surveys and designs are accurate. % Design that meet specifications.
-95% 95% Υ No issues identified this quarter.
-Asset Management 1 Council is aware of the condition rating of all infrastructure assets under its control.
+TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Workshops 1 Scheduled maintenance is completed within a timeframe that will both minimise disruption to works and ensure plant and equipment is serviced within intervals specified by manufacturer.
+Services logs in Ausfleet and user feedback % complete 95% 5% Y Measured on registered plant 2 Servicing within 20 hours or 500 kms of manufacturers specifications. % of times where servicing is within specifications 90% <90% N More work required on the process Project Management 1 Designs and plans for capital works are complete ahead of construction scheduling. % design work complete within two months of project commencement.
+90% 90% Υ Design plans in line with project commencement 2 Completion of site surveys and designs are accurate. % Design that meet specifications.
+95% 95% Υ No issues identified this quarter Asset Management 1 Council is aware of the condition rating of all infrastructure assets under its control.
 Frequency of asset condition rating surveys.
-5-yearly 80% Υ Culvert and bridge inspections undertaken this quarter.
+5-yearly 80% Υ Water assets and footpath inspections undertaken this quarter.
 2 Council's AMP is up to date and relevant.
 Frequency of review and updating of Asset Management Plan.
-4-yearly 80% Υ Buildings & Other Structures; and Water & Sewer AMPs scheduled for review and update in 23/24.
+4-yearly 80% Y Buildings & Other Structures; and Water & Sewer AMPs scheduled for review and update in 23/24.
 Emergency Services Manageme ent 1 Emergency Services support is provided per state best practice to LEMC and LEMO.
 No-one dies in a fire/flood.
 99% 100% Y Nil incidents recorded this quarter